After almost 3 years building a team inside a company in Puerto Rico, I'm leaving to do something of my own.

 Eventually, I returned to the west well-rested and ready to start something new.

-What's next I asked myself?
+What's next?
+I asked myself back then.

 Then in mid 2018, I flew to Puerto Rico to help my family with some stuff.
 I was doing consulting work helping startups with their growth strategies, so I could work from anywhere.
 That gave me the freedom to move around and explore different ideas.